Rheinisch-Bergischer Kreis (electoral district): Members

 The constituency has been held by the Christian Democratic Union (CDU) during all but one Bundestag term since 1949.
 It was first represented by Paul Lücke 1949 to 1972.
 Bertram Blank of the Social Democratic Party (SPD) was elected in 1972, and served a single term before the CDU regained it in 1976.
 Franz Heinrich Krey then served as representative until 1994.
 He was succeeded by Wolfgang Bosbach from 1994 to 2017.
 Hermann-Josef Tebroke was elected in 2017.
+Caroline Bosbach was elected in 2025.